AndrazSt11/pixFighter/README.md

 ### Overview

-Simple pixl fighting game for the class of TINR on the Faculty of computer and information science.
+Simple pixel fighting game for the class of TINR on the Faculty of computer and information science.